 How true it is.
 One cannot commence a big task alone.
-Most of the successful venture are teamworks.
+Most of the successful venture are teamwork.
 And it is often not a small team.
-However the size of the team doesn’t matter if each of the team member have the sense of his purpose and does his/her part with by giving his/her 100% to it.
-A system can only function proper if all it’s parts are performing properly.
+However, the size of the team doesn’t matter if each of the team members has the sense of his purpose and does his/her part with by giving his/her 100% to it.
+A system can only function properly if all its parts are performing properly.

 Mark tells one incident

-So NASA’s mission Moon and it’s success was not something happened overnight.
-There are many people associated with the project and each of them have a purpose to server.
-When each one in the team have sense of purpose then the results can be marvellous.
+So NASA’s mission Moon and its success were not something happened overnight.
+There are many people associated with the project and each of them has a purpose to serve.
+When each one in the team has sense of purpose then the results can be marvelous.

 So Mark rightly said